TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The heat was getting to me.
 I helplessly spun a story that made no sense, uttering seemingly meaningless names like Seattle, Korea, Washington DC… I wasn’t getting anywhere.
 “Berlim, Alemanha,” I finally told her.

-When I was traveling in Brazil, quite a few people assumed I was a Paulista.
-As most of Brazil’s three and a half million East Asians live in São Paulo, an Asian face seemed to get associated with the international metropolis.
+When traveling in Brazil, quite a few people assumed I was a Paulista.
+As most of Brazil’s three and a half million East Asians live in São Paulo, an Asian face seemed to be associated with the international metropolis.
 Even in the outer fringes of the central state of Minas Gerais, friendly bus passengers and fellow diners would ask me about life in São Paulo.

 Where did the bossy girl learn about Asian Brazilians?
 How did lives in opposite corners of the Lusophonic world connect?

 In Sweetness and Blood: How Surfing Spread from Hawaii and California to the Rest of the World, with Some Unexpected Results, author Michael Scott Moore describes how American surfers traveled to São Tomé in 2000, eager to spread surfing to a virgin territory.
 They found, however, a thriving native surfing culture.
-In turn, the Sao Tomean surfers were surprised to hear that there were others in the world who rode waves.
-Isolated by the ocean that surrounds them, they didn’t know that surfing was a global, multi-billion dollar industry.
+In turn, the Sao Tomean surfers were surprised to hear that others in the world rode waves.
+Isolated by the ocean surrounding them, they didn’t know that surfing was a global, multi-billion dollar industry.
 Such a tale sounds improbable to most of us in the Western world who live chained to our information devices.
-But in many parts of São Tomé, internet was unheard of, and television was a rarity.
+But the internet was unheard of in many parts of São Tomé, and television was a rarity.
 In fact, many towns lacked electricity, especially in places populated by the Angolares.

-The Angolares, an ethnic minority, are a something of a myth.
-Reputed (and disputed) to be descendants of rebellious Angolan slaves who were shipwrecked in 1540, they remained separate from the rest of the island until the last century, developing their own creole and living from the fishery in the sea.
-Even today, many of them live cut off from the rest of the island, which itself is quite isolated.
+The Angolares, an ethnic minority, are something of a myth.
+Reputed (and disputed) to be descendants of rebellious enslaved Angolans shipwrecked in 1540, they remained separate from the rest of the island until the last century, developing their own creole and living from the fishery in the sea.
+Even today, many live cut off from the rest of the island, which is relatively isolated.

-São João, the main economic hub of the Angolares, however, wasn’t really remote by Sao Tomean standards.
-There was a bar, kiosks as well as a public water pump in the town square.
+However, São João, the central economic hub of the Angolares, wasn’t really remote by Sao Tomean standards.
+There was a bar, kiosks, and a public water pump in the town square.
 A mural on a three-story building depicted an inexplicable tree of condoms, urging folks to protect themselves.
-There was also a former plantation, now a tourist hotel with a chef who is even famous in Portugal — in other words, the town must have experienced its share of the outside world, even if most tourists simply drove past the clutters of shacks that made up the town.
+There was also a former plantation, now a tourist hotel with a chef who is even famous in Portugal — in other words, the town must have experienced its share of the outside world, even if most tourists drove past the clutters of shacks that made up the town.

-As best as I could, I asked the girl if she was Angolar herself, and whether she’d seen people who look like me on Brazilian telenovelas.
-But by then she had lost interest in me and was strutting away, leading her followers.
+As best as I could, I asked the girl if she was Angolar herself and whether she’d seen people who looked like me in Brazilian telenovelas.
+But she had lost interest in me by then and was strutting away, leading her followers.

-With the crowd fast dissipating, I resumed my walk downhill.
-On a pebble road next to a quiet stream, women were laying out the clothes they’d just washed.
+With the crowd quickly dissipating, I resumed my walk downhill.
+Women laid out the clothes they'd just washed on a pebble road next to a quiet stream.
 They eyed me with suspicion, as mothers instinctively do around strangers.
-Children, waiting for their laundry to be finished, ran around naked, too absorbed in their game to notice me.
+Waiting for their laundry to be finished, children ran around naked, too absorbed in their game to notice me.
 I was no longer an attraction.
 Life was unfolding as I understood it.

 My nape prickled in the harsh sun.
 I decided to abandon my plans and turned around.
 That’s when I realized five little boys had been quietly following me.
 It hurt when I smiled — that’s how sunburned I was getting.